MastaChicken/Group-Project/frontend/README.md

 # Frontend

-The frontend is written in HTML, (S)CSS and JavaScript (ES6 Modules).
+The frontend is written in HTML, (S)CSS and a mix of JavaScript and TypeScript (ES6 Modules).

 ## Requirements